SSWConsulting/SSW.Rules.Content/rules/sqlperf-avoid-implicit-type-conversions/rule.md

 SELECT * FROM dbo.VotesString WHERE PostId = 9999997
 ```

-Note that in the VotesString table, the PostId is a string column, and there is an index on it.
+**Note** In the VotesString table, the PostId is a string column, and there is an index on it.

 So the first query can seek straight to the correct row, and return it straight back.
 Almost no effort.